-23. After the Gospel everyone sits.
-The one to be professed stands before the Abbot/Abbess, who is seated with (miter and) staff, and makes his /her petition.
+After the Gospel everyone sits.60 The one to be professed stands before the Abbot/Abbess, 23. who is seated with (miter and) staff, and makes his /her petition.

-The Abbot/Abbess questions him/her in these or similar words:
+The Abbot/Abbess questions him/her in these or similar words: What do you ask?61

-He or she answers in these or similar words:

-The mercy of God and of the Order.
+He or she answers in these or similar words: The mercy of God and of the Order.

-Or: Called by the Spirit to follow Christ in the monastic way of life, I have learned in your community how to seek God truly in fellowship with the brothers/sisters and in prayer.

-Today, after lengthy deliberation, I desire to embrace your way of life; and I ask you, Father/Mother, to be allowed to make solemn profession for the glory of God and the service of the Church.
-62
+Called by the Spirit to follow Christ in the monastic way of life, Or: I have learned in your community how to seek God truly in fellowship with the brothers/sisters and in prayer.
+Today, after lengthy deliberation, I desire to embrace your way of life; and I ask you, Father/Mother, to be allowed to make solemn profession for the glory of God and the service of the Church.62